 A dietician must have at least four years of an accredited university degree, especially around nutritional sciences.
 Dieticians look at food as a whole substance and study individual macro and micronutrients to prescribe healthy diet plans for each individual.
 A dietician's recommendations are based on recent research rather than the latest trends in eating patterns and dieting.
 On the other hand, a personal trainer has a certificate for creating and delivering safe and efficient exercise plans.
 Likewise, a naturopath is an individual who deals with a form of alternative medicine that uses various pseudoscientific methods that are natural, non-invasive, and promotes self-healing.

-Anyone who has a desire or needs to improve their diet can consult a dietician.
-Anyone who wants to lose weight, gain weight, or keep themselves fit can see a dietician.
-Anyone suffering from any disease that requires special dietary patterns such as kidney disease, liver disease, diabetes, cardiac disease, etc., can talk to a dietician for their specific diet plans.
+Anyone who has a desire or needs to improve their diet can consult a dietitian.
+Anyone who wants to lose weight, gain weight, or keep themselves fit can see a dietitian.
+Anyone suffering from any disease that requires special dietary patterns such as kidney disease, liver disease, diabetes, cardiac disease, etc., can talk to a dietitian for their specific diet plans.

 At the end of the session, you will get a fully personalized diet plan designed according to your food preferences, age, lifestyle, and medical conditions.

-The dieticians at Sprint Medical will provide dietary and nutritional counseling with the help of video calling/audio calling.
+The dietitians at Sprint Medical will provide dietary and nutritional counseling with the help of video calling/audio calling.
 Using this mode of communication will help you in connecting with the expert virtually.
-In addition, this will give you the flexibility to talk to the Dietician from the comfort of your home.
+In addition, this will give you the flexibility to talk to the Dietitian from the comfort of your home.